-Prerequisites: ECON400 and ECON410
+Prerequisites: ECON400 and ECON410 with a grade of "C" or higher

 Course Description

 This course serves as an introduction to the field of labor economics.
 We will examine the economic theory behind workers' labor supply, firms' labor demand, and equilibrium in the labor market.
 In addition, we will examine the role of government in labor markets, the effect of immigration on labor markets, human capital attainment, and incentives and compensation schemes.